The Role of a CASA

 What is a CASA volunteer?

 A Court Appointed Special Advocate (CASA) volunteer is a trained citizen who is appointed by a judge to represent the best interests of a child in court.
-Children helped by CASA volunteers include those for whom home placement is being determined in juvenile court.
-The children are victims of abuse and neglect.
+These children and youth are removed from their homes due to abuse and neglect, and they often end up in foster care.

 What is the CASA volunteer’s role?